jeremy-rifkin/Markov-Huffman-Coding/README.md

 ## Performance

 This project is a proof of concept.
-There is certainly room for performance improvement in the implementation of this algorithm.
+There is room for performance improvement in the implementation of this algorithm, however, this project is pretty good.

-One big target for performance improvement is in the codeword decoder which could use a lookup table.
-A simple 8-bit or 16-bit lookup table would be feasible, however, there could conceivably be cases where there are rare codewords longer than 8 or 16 bits.
-Setting up a lookup table that can work in all scenarios would require special handling for codewords exceeding the table key size or, more elegantly, creating a multi-level lookup table.
+Lookup tables are often used to speedup the Huffman decoding process.
+8-bit or 16-bit lookup tables would be feasible memory wise (though 16-bit lookup tables would be very memory intensive in the Markov-Huffman system), however we need a way of handling codewords longer than the table key size.
+In this project I've implemented 8-bit lookup tables which should provide a good balance between memory, complexity, and speedup.
+The vast majority of codewords are <= 8 bits long, and the lookup table enables these codewords to be decoded in one step.
+For the rare codewords longer than 8 bits, the decoder falls back on tree traversal and the lookup table is able to skip past 8 levels of the tree.

 ## Overhead